Primary and secondary education

 - Duration: 3 years.

-- Content: students can choose from different subjects, the national courses.
-They are allowed to take these courses at different levels at the same time.
-Students are sometimes permitted to skip lower levels.
+- Content: students can choose from different subjects, the national qualification subjects.
+Just like in lower secondary education, students take subjects at various levels.
+They are allowed to take these subjects at different levels at the same time.
+They are sometimes permitted to skip lower levels.
 Their results for the subjects are listed on their diploma.

 - Diploma: Scottish Qualifications Certificate (SQC), awarded by the Scottish Qualifications Authority (SQA).